-You've probably spent countless hours pulling together ITSM reports that nobody actually uses to make decisions.
-The reality is that most IT teams are drowning in data but starving for actionable insights that truly optimize IT service delivery.
-Fortunately, the right reporting strategies can change your ITSM from reactive firefighting into proactive service excellence.
-Modern ITSM reporting tools are making it easier than ever to turn your service data into strategic business value.
+You've probably spent countless hours pulling together ITSM reports that nobody uses to make decisions.
+Most IT teams are drowning in data but starving for actionable insights that improve IT service delivery.
+The right reporting strategies can shift ITSM from reactive firefighting to proactive service excellence.
+Modern ITSM reporting tools make it easier to turn service data into strategic business value.

 TLDR:

-• Create continuous improvement cycles using performance analytics to change IT from cost center to value driver
+Continuous improvement cycles using performance data turn IT from a cost center into a value driver.

 Understanding ITSM and Its Current Challenges